HSRLCLab/SmartFactory_Vehicle-Basis/README.md

 ## FAQ's

 #### I'd like to use this code in my project.
 What do I need to know?
-> All you need to do is at the GitHub-Link to this Repo under *lib_deps* in your platformio.ini File and your good to go.
-All dependencies are downloaded automatic.
+> All you need to do is adding the GitHub-Link to this Repo under *lib_deps* in your platformio.ini File and you're set.
+All dependencies are downloaded automatically.
 The interface is documented in [DriveCtrl](<https://lmazzole.github.io/SmartFactory_Vehicle-Basis/class_drive_ctrl.html>), [EnvironmentDetection](<https://lmazzole.github.io/SmartFactory_Vehicle-Basis/class_environment_detection.html>) and [HoistCtrl](<https://lmazzole.github.io/SmartFactory_Vehicle-Basis/class_hoist_ctrl.html>).

 ### ToDo's

 #### Hardware

-- [ ] The battery of the vehicle must be recharged by hand.
+- [ ] The battery of the vehicle must be recharged manually.
 Inductive charging while waiting would be desirable.
 - [ ] Sensors for line recognition have an unfavourable distance to the turning point.
 They should be placed closer to the vehicle axis to increase the accuracy of alignment.

 #### Software